HRPatel2000/oci-ed-sdk/opens/README.md

 - Clone the project
 - Change your OCI config File Path in OpensEmailSDKClient.java (under CONFIG_LOCATION variable) if it is different than default - ".oci/config"
 - Change your OCI Profile in OpensEmailSDKClient.java (under CONFIG_PROFILE variable)
-- Change your OCI COMPARTMENT_ID and TRACK_CONFIG_SCOPE_ID in OpensEmailSDKClientTest.java
+- Change your OCI COMPARTMENT_ID and TRACK_CONFIG_SCOPE_ID in OCITenancyConfig.java

 ## Build and Test